My interest in psychology did not begin with textbooks.

 Framing matters.

 The human mind does not resist influence by default.
-It cooperates with it — especially when doing so reduces anxiety or relieves responsibility.
+It cooperates with it — especially when doing so reduces anxiety or transfers responsibility.

-For me, this understanding solidified during the COVID period.
+For me, this understanding crystallised during the COVID period.

 What struck me most was not the medical debate, but the psychological uniformity.
 How quickly dissent became taboo.
 How readily judgement was deferred to institutions.
 How moral certainty replaced curiosity.